terraform-linters/tflint/README.md

 ```
 $ tflint --config other_config.hcl
 ```

+### Terraform Version
+You can set the version of Terraform you are using.
+If it is set, TFLint will detect issues according to it.

 ### Credentials
 TFLint supports various credential providers.
 It is used with the following priority: